KonradOliwer/yana-fe-react/README.md

 - [ ] Add Prefetching in router or spinner on loading
 - [ ] Do save on change with debouncing
 - [ ] check toastify
+- [ ] Workout better mechanism to save data (save button don't seam to be intuitive to user)
+- [ ] handle name of note too long for sidebar